rlossec/OC_IA_Projet2/README.md

 ## How to Use this Dataset

 The main file of the dataset is `p2-arbres-fr.csv`.
-The source code used for exploration and cleaning is available in the Jupyter Notebook file `exploration_nettoyage.ipynb`.
+The source code used for exploration and cleaning is available in the Jupyter Notebook file `script.ipynb`.
 You can run this notebook to replicate the steps we have taken.

-## Contact

-For any questions or comments, feel free to contact [your_name] at [your_email].

 Happy exploring!